Also joining the SRA movement in the early 1980's were many psychologists,

 credulous and skeptical) for the acronym "SRA" yielded the following total number of articles by year:

 Unfortunately, we currently don't have access to either Medline and PsycINfo data bases.
-We would appreciate receiving more recent data that will extend this timeline from anyone who has access.
+We would appreciate receiving more recent data from someone who does have access.that will extend this timeline,

 It would appear that at least professional interest in SRA peaked about 1992 and that